 For example, presentations by Luis Angel Maza (Bank of Spain) and Ulf von Kalckreuth (Deutsche Bundesbank) at the 11th Biennial Conference of the Irving Fisher Committee on Central Bank Statistics, 2022.
 This could also be argued for the objectives/performance approach, or even for the proceeds approach, if any kind of formal monitoring of the performance is established.
-In the European Union, the recently approved European Green Bond Standard introduces post-issuance second party opinions (SPOs) and supervision of the external reviewers by the European Securities and Markets Authority.
+In the European Union, the recently approved

-&lt;sup>10 It can be argued that a similar threshold should be established for instruments following the proceeds approach.
+10 It can be argued that a similar threshold should be established for instruments following the proceeds approach.
 However, in that case the classification as ESG in market standard is linked to the entire proceeds to be used for ESG projects (some limited examples exist; for instance, the European Green Bond Standard has a flexibility pocket of up to 15% of the proceeds to be used for activities for which no technical screening criteria under the European Taxonomy have entered into force yet).

 and certification) is given to "companies and funds that derive more than 50% of their revenues from products and services that are contributing the environmental objectives".
-However, not all of the established standards following this approach; for example the French government's ISR label for investment funds follows a 'best in class' approach (Nefzi, 2021) rather than using a threshold.
+However, not all of the established standards following this approach; for example, the French government's ISR label for investment funds follows a 'best in class' approach (Nefzi, 2021) rather than using a threshold.
 Therefore, the authors of this Issues Note do not recommend using a threshold for AF.52 Investment fund shares (Table 6, Section 4).